 Gone are the days of wanting to live a quiet life on vast farmland with your neighbors about three miles away.
 Today, it’s all about living among skyscrapers, city lights, and traffic jams.

-The question is, when SHTF or disaster strikes, will living in the city become a pro, or will it be a curse?
-Well, taking into account that you’re here reading this, you’d like to find out the answer to that, too.
+When SHTF or disaster strikes, will living in the city become an advantage, or will it be a curse?
+Considering that you’re here reading this, you’d like to find the answer to that, too.

 There has been a fair bit of argument going around when it comes to defining what urban survival is.
 Many will say that it’s all about the “street smarts” you need to survive the day-to-day living in the city.

-Others will argue that urban survival is about the right set of skills and abilities to survive a major disaster for a prolonged amount of time or even a few days.
+Others will argue that urban survival is about the right skills and abilities to survive a major disaster for a prolonged time or even a few days.

 But we also say it’s about having “street smarts” because you’ll need that if you want to make urban survival a lifestyle.